oris-tool/chita/README.md

 To support reproducibility of the experimental results reported in the paper, perform the steps reported below to repeat the experiments.

-1. Run the simulation
+1. Generate the data sets of observations used in the paper and compute a gournd truth for each of them.

    ```powershell
    python run_n_simulations.py
    ```

-   This script generates datasets and intermediate output used by the analysis.

-2. Run the Java STPN analysis
+3. Execute our approach for each data set of observations.

    Import the project into Eclipse or IntelliJ and run the `main` method in `com.chita.analysis.STPNAnalysis`.

-   Note: The analysis writes `stpn_solution.csv` if it does not exist.
+   Note: The analysis writes on the file named `stpn_solution.csv` if it does not exist.

-3. Run the simulation for 10 steps
+4. Execute the alternative simulative baseline for each data set of observations (10 runs for each data set).

    ```powershell
    python run_n_simultations.py --rep 10
    ```

-4. Plot results
+5. Plot results

    ```powershell
    python plot_results.py